Subtypes#

 Car cannot fly.

-class, you can specify the required methods and properties for a
+specify the required methods and properties for a type — making the structural

 1from typing import Protocol